 Your Body Never Stops Talking

-Here’s something most people get wrong.
+Here is something most people get wrong.
 They focus on faces when trying to read someone.
 But faces are actually the least reliable body part.
 People have been practicing their facial expressions since childhood.
 They know how to fake a smile.

 Your feet, on the other hand?
 Nobody thinks about those.

-Why Feet Don’t Lie
+Why Feet Do Not Lie

 • Your limbic brain (the emotional, survival part) controls your feet automatically